flash548/mojo-gateway/README.md

         volumes:
             - backend-postgres:/var/lib/postgresql/data

-    # a postgres db for mojo::gateway if you're using Postgres/non-SQLITE
+    # a postgres db for mojo::gateway if you're using Postgres
     # db-name:
     #     image: postgres
     #     environment: